Canon 1D vs Pentax K-1 II

 One feature that differentiates the K-1 II and the 1D is in-body image stabilization (IBIS).
 The K-1 II reduces the risk of handshake-induced blur with all attached lenses, while the 1D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.

 The 1D writes its imaging data to Compact Flash cards, while the K-1 II uses SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The K-1 II features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1D only has one slot.

 Connectivity comparison: Canon 1D vs Pentax K-1 II